joakin/dailyprogrammer/README.md

 ### Node.js (Any language)

-Get [node.js and npm](http://nodejs.org) and do npm install on the root.
+Get [node.js and npm](http://nodejs.org) and do npm install on the root of the repo.

 ### Javascript on node.js